JonathanSaudhof/design-patterns/README.md

 ## Facade

 Problem: You have a complex task that needs the orchestration of multiple subsystems.
-For testing you need a lot of
+For testing you need a lot of time mocking all the needed sub classes just to get some actual data.

 Solution: When handling complex or complicated tasks you can create an facade interface in order to hide the complexity behind an easy to understand and test api.

 ## Proxy